 Sometimes even fear of getting out of bed in the morning.
-Oh yes, I may have spent the past six years creating a life for myself in another country halfway around the world from where I grew up and I now am doing what could be considered the job of my dreams, but am I fearless?
+Oh yes, I may have created a life for myself in another country halfway around the world from where I grew up and I now am doing what could be considered the job of my dreams, but am I fearless?
 Oh no, I am so far from it.

 But I do feel successful in the sense that more often than not I don’t let this fear paralyze me (the exception being my lack of recent blog posts).
 Usually, I put into action this technique that I use with my patients which comes from “Acceptance and Commitment Therapy” and is called “exchanging BUT for AND.”

 “I would plan a trip to SE Asia for my upcoming vacation, BUT I’m scared.”

 “I’m scared AND I’m going to plan a trip to SE Asia for my upcoming vacation.”